nepenth/knowledge-base/README.md

 ### Web Development <a name="web-development"></a>
-The Web Development category provides resources and guides on building and maintaining web applications, including topics related to APIs and other web technologies.
-This category includes articles and tutorials on API development, covering various aspects of designing, implementing, and integrating APIs into web applications.
+The Web Development category provides resources and guidance on building and maintaining web applications, including APIs and other related technologies.
+This category currently includes information on APIs, with more topics to be added in the future.
 *Subcategories: Apis*
 *Items: 2*